hudmol/container_management/README.md

 The :unit option specifies the unit to report.
 The default is whatever the dimension_units value is in the first container profile it encounters when performing the calculation.
 Supported values are: :feet, :inches, :meters, :centimeters.

 The :decimal_places option specifies the number of decimal places to show for extent values in the report.
 The default is 2.

+### map_to_aspace_container_class and map_to_yale_container_class

+Use these options to specify the names of classes you provide to override the default compatibility mapping to and from the original ArchivesSpace container model.

 ## Temporary workaround for "Full head" errors